Crowdfunding can get projects off the ground but some may fail to rise.

 There are hundreds of crowdfunding platforms, although not all are open to New Zealand-based projects.

-Boosted, Givealittle, and FundraiseOnline are New Zealand platforms.
+Boosted and Givealittle are New Zealand platforms.

 Boosted was set up in 2013.
 It specialises in arts projects and is backed by The Arts Foundation, a Kiwi not-for-profit organisation with charitable status.
 Donations made through Boosted can be eligible for a tax credit.